An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Hyper-parameters selection guided by dynamic system analysis

-To make use of these properties, we propose a hyper-parameter policy named observation boost (OBSB).
+Figure \ref{GainRSG} shows for a tiny range of $\tau>0$, the gain factor $r_g$ decreases with $\tau$ rapidly and is almost independent to $\mu$.
+Then $r_g$ decreases with $\tau$ roughly linearly to a minimum which is improved when $\mu$ is slightly small.
+Consequently, in the early stage of training when the initial error is dominant, a large step size $\alpha$ and a small $\mu$ can reduce $r_g$ of tiny positive eigenvalue $\lambda$, and they also accelerate the divergence of tiny negative $\lambda$ in non-convex settings.
+However, the large $\alpha$ enlargers $l_{\text{Var}}$.
+When the loss flattens, decaying $\alpha$ is required to reduce noise, and increasing $\mu$ can lower $r_g$ for relatively small $\lambda$.
+By the concept we propose a hyper-parameter policy named observation boost (OBSB).
 The policy performs grid search for a small portion of iterations using a small $\mu$ to select an optimal initial $\alpha$.
 When the loss flattens, it doubles $\mu$, and scales $\alpha$ proportional to $\text{argmin}_{\tau}r_g$.
-After the adjustment of $\mu$ and $\alpha$ called as boosting, the eigenvalue $\lambda$ to minimize $r_g$ is unchanged.
-It should be noted that OBSB is different from vanilla learning rate decay.
+After the adjustment of $\mu$ and $\alpha$ (called boosting), $\lambda$ to minimize $r_g$ is unchanged.
+OBSB is different from vanilla learning rate decay.
 In the grid search with $\beta$ close to $1$ and a small $\mu$, the step size $\alpha$ obtained is generally large.
-After the boosting, $\alpha$ is still relatively large, so that when the error flattens again, the method can be accelerated by another learning rate decay, without being premature caused by too small step size.
-The recommend initial $\mu$ is 0.05, and $\alpha$ should be roughly divided by 4 when $\mu$ is doubled.
+After boosting $\alpha$ is still relatively large, so that it suffers less from premature caused by too small step size.
+The default initial $\mu$ is 0.05, and $\alpha$ is roughly divided by 4 in the boosting.

-For ARSG, the momentum coefficients $\beta_2$ and the small positive constant $\epsilon$ are difficult to be included in the analysis.
-We recommend $\beta_2=0.99,0.999$ and $\epsilon=10^{-8}$ according to the default value of ADAM \cite{Kingma2015} and AMSGRAD \cite{Reddi2018}.
-Experiments show that the two values of $\beta_2$ do not generate significant difference in performance, so we set $\beta_2=0.99$ directly to avoid grid search.
+Because ARSG can be regarded as a preconditioned version of RSG and the preconditioner varies slow when $t$ is large, the observation factor strategy of RSG is directly applied to ARSG for simplicity.